nickzoic/nick.zoic.org/art/three-axis-motion-with-grbl/index.md

 *photo: ebay listing*

-I used [these stages](https://www.ebay.com.au/itm/358054743590) which have a NEMA11 motor and a Tr6-2 thread (1mm pitch, double start), resulting in 100 steps per mm (not 200 like the listing said).
+I used [these stages](https://www.ebay.com.au/itm/358054743590) which have a 200-step-per-revolution NEMA11 motor and a Tr6-2 thread which moves 2mm per revolution (1mm pitch, but double start so it's a 2mm lead), resulting in 100 steps per mm (not 200 like the listing said).

-As shipped the end plates were a little misaligned causing the stages to jam near the end of travel.
-To fix this, loosen the two screws, send the stages out to the end of their travel and then tighten the end screws again.
+As shipped the bearing end plates were a little misaligned causing the stages to jam near the end of travel.
+To fix this, loosen the two screws on the end plate, send the stage out to the end of its travel and then tighten the end screws again.
 No more problem!

 The actual length of travel is about 103mm.
-I'll post some accurate measurements later.
+I'll post some accurate measurements later when I look at 3D printing a chassis around these.

 ## GRBL board